 Xylobium, nicknamed Xyl, is a member of the Orchidaceae orchid family and has over 35 species.
 Flowers vary in color and formation depending on the variation.
 Xyl, originating in Central and South America tropical regions, has a woody type stem with 3 leaves and grows from an “elongated pseudobulb”.

 Xylosma is part of the 100 species of Flacourtia family, native to the tropics.
 It is primarily used as topiary and hedge plants.
 It is a food source for caterpillars.
 The leaves are shiny and areas of new growth appear bronze in color while established leaves are yellowish-green.
 The blooms are yellow and delicate with a potent scent.

-Also known by the name Achillea, Yarrow is a perennial that produces largely while flowers, although a range of shades have been produced, including crimson and apricot.
+Also known by the name Achillea, Yarrow is a perennial that produces largely while flowers from mid-late spring to late summer, although a range of shades have been produced, including crimson and apricot.
 These plants are easy to establish and long-lasting, and care must be taken to prevent them from overtaking the garden they are planted in.

 Yellow Archangel is a fast, low-growing perennial with semi-evergreen to evergreen tendencies.
 It is also known as Herman’s Pride, dummy nettle, and silver frost.
 The later name due to is variegated foliage.
 The flower is relativity small, a yellow bloom marked with 2 lips.
 The plant is used in ornamental baskets and pots.

 Yellow Bells are low maintenance, easy to grow perennial flowering shrubs.
 Plants may grow as tall as 20 feet, with a circumference of 10 feet.
 Also known as Yellow Elder, yellow bells, and ginger-thomas, all belong to the Tecoma species.
 The plant produces beautiful trumpet-shaped clusters of brilliant yellow flowers that hang from the end of branches.